atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 .
 I
 i
-“Lhave card, " replied he.
+Lhave card, " replied he.
-Ipl • “How! no card? " replied Mrs. i Selby; “what? have you lost it then
+Ipl • How! no card? " replied Mrs. i Selby; what? have you lost it then
 '
-j“ “vvonder how you dare to be So
+j vvonder how you dare to be So
-II “careless."
+II careless."
 'i |. at, ’ ■ ^ ‘,
 S ‘
 H' '